Which COVID-19 vaccines have been FDA-authorized?

 The CDC recommends monitoring people at the time they are vaccinated:

 • 15 minutes for anyone getting vaccinated and at least 30 minutes for those who have had severe allergic reactions or any type of allergic reaction to a vaccine or injectable therapy.
-Click here for additional information.
+For additional information, visit the CDC Vaccine Adverse Event Reporting System (VAERS) or click here for more details on what to expect at the site you will be vaccinated.

 Should I be concerned about allergic reactions to the COVID-19 vaccines?

-If I have a reaction/experience side-effects to the first shot of COVID-19 vaccine, should I still get the second?
+What do I do if I had a reaction or experienced side-effects to the first shot of a COVID-19 vaccine, should I still get the second?

 Will the vaccine make me sterile?